 Congrats!
 You officially have a website.

-With your WordPress installed, now you can choose a theme for your sports blog.
+After you install WordPress, you can now choose a theme for your sports blog.
 A theme is the design template that dictates the way your blog looks.

-It will help you turn your vision into a reality by allowing you to make decisions regarding your menu layouts, logo, featured images, and many other design elements of your blog.
+It will help you turn your vision into a reality by allowing you to make decisions regarding your blog’s menu layouts, logo, featured images, and many other design elements.

-There are thousands of WordPress themes for you to choose from, some free, and others paid.
-It’s important to choose an awesome theme because visitors to your site are going to judge your blog within the first couple of seconds based on the design.
+There are thousands of WordPress themes for you to choose from, some free and others paid.
+Choosing an awesome theme is important because visitors to your site will judge your blog within the first couple of seconds based on the design.